micromata/Baumeister/README.md

 release:minor  =>  `grunt release:minor` builds the current sources and bumps version number (0.1.0).
 release:major  =>  `grunt release:major` builds the current sources and bumps version number (1.0.0).
 ````
 Running those tasks will create a bunch of directories and files which aren’t under version control.
-So don’t wonder when the following ressources are created after setting up the project:
+So don’t wonder when the following resources are created after setting up and working with the project:

 ````
-bootstrap-kickstart/
-├── assets/
-│   ├── css/
-│   │   ├── index.css          → Compiled and autoprefixed from LESS files
-│   │   └── index.css.map      → Sourcemap which maps to LESS files
-│   └── js/
-│       ├── file.min.js        → Minified JavaScript file
-│       └── file.min.js.map    → Sourcemap which maps to original js file
+myProject
-├── dist/                      → Contains the files ready for production │   ├── assets/
+├── dist                       → Contains the files ready for production │   ├── app
-│   │   ├── css/
-│   │   │   ├── index.css      → Compiled and autoprefixed from LESS files
-│   │   │   └── index.css.map  → Sourcemap which maps to LESS files
-│   │   ├── fonts/             → Fonts copied from /assets/fonts
-│   │   ├── img/               → Optimized images from /assets/img
+│   ├── assets
-│   │   └── js/
-│   │       └── file.min.js    → Minified JavaScript file (without console output)
-│   └── libs/                  → Relevant files copied from /libs
+│   └── libs                   → Relevant files copied from /node_modules
-├── docs/                      → JavaScript generated from DocBlock comments ├── node_modules/              → Dependencies installed by npm
+├── docs                       → JavaScript Docs generated from DocBlock comments ├── node_modules/              → Dependencies installed by npm
-└── server/                    → Contains files for running a local dev server
+├── server                     → Contains the files for the development server │   ├── app
+│   ├── assets
+│   └── libs                   → Relevant files copied from /node_modules
+└── src
+    └── assets
+        └── css                → Transpiled and autoprefixed from LESS files
 ````

 See `/Gruntfile.js` to see what happens in Details.